-- Kanuti River upstream from a point five miles downstream of the State highway crossing. - Bonanza Creek - Jim River (including Prospect Creek and Douglas Creek). - Delta River.
+- Kanuti River upstream from a point five miles downstream of the State highway crossing.
+Closed to salmon only.

+- Bonanza Creek.
+Closed to salmon only.

+- Jim River (including Prospect Creek and Douglass Creek).
+Closed to salmon only.

+- Delta River.

+- Nome Creek.
+Closed to Grayling only.